-What is and isn’t Euro 4 compliant isn’t as simple as it looks, either.
-The first Euro 4 cars started hitting the streets from January 2006, but there are plenty of pre-Euro 4 cars that meet the Euro 4 emissions standards.
-For example, you’ll find plenty of earlier E-class Mercedes that are OK, Lexus LS430s (but not the earlier LS400), petrol Audi A2s, late model Toyota Celicas – you get the idea.
+So which cars are and aren’t compliant?
+The diesel question is pretty simple – it’ll have to be a Euro 6 machine as virtually no Euro 5 diesels (or earlier) manage to emit less than 0.08g/km of NOx.
+With petrol-engined cars it’s a little more complex.
+Euro 4 cars started hitting the streets from January 2006, but there are plenty of pre-Euro 4 cars that meet the Euro 4 emissions standards.
+For example, you’ll find plenty of earlier E-class Mercedes that are OK, Lexus LS430s (but not the earlier LS400), petrol Audi A2s, late model Toyota Celicas… you get the idea.

-It’s a bit of a lottery, although you can check online at the TfL website.
-But, because the charge is solely NOx emissions based, you’ll also find numerous ’80s, ’90s and early noughties upcoming classics that don’t make the cut.
-Cars such as the Mk2 Golf GTI, the W124 Mercedes 500E, any proper Audi Quattro, any E30 or E36 BMW (including the M3), the Mercedes 190 Cosworth, Porsche 928, Honda NSX, BMW 635CSi, Renault Clio Williams – again, you get the idea.
+But what about all those performance icons from the ’80s and ’90s?
+Cars such as the Mk2 Golf GTI, the W124 Mercedes 500E, any proper Audi Quattro, any E30 or E36 BMW (including the M3), the Mercedes 190 Cosworth, Porsche 928, Honda NSX, BMW 635CSi, Renault Clio Williams… again, you get the idea.
 TfL’s automatic number plate recognition cameras and databases see no difference between your immaculately maintained but non-compliant Mercedes 2.3 Cosworth and a knackered, smoke-belching 1992 Nissan Micra.
-Both get taxed £12.50 (or fined £160) per day just the same.
+Both get taxed £12.50 per day just the same.

-Of course, if you run a post-’79 classic and live outside London, you might believe you can sit back, flip on to the classifieds and not worry.
-But ULEZ-style restrictions are springing up around the UK and the rest of Europe so quickly that the urbanaccessregulations.eu website, the online bible for Europe’s ultra-low emission zones, can barely keep up.
-‘Search to find out if you can drive into your cities.
-Check now and avoid a traffic fine!’ it proclaims, perhaps clarifying one of the reasons politicians, always keen to find new sources of income, seem so fond of low emission zones.
+Of course, if you run a post-’80 classic and live outside London you might believe you can sit back and ignore your car’s emissions.
+But ULEZ-style restrictions are springing up around the UK and the rest of Europe so quickly that the urbanaccessregulations.eu website – the online bible for Europe’s ultra-low emission zones – can barely keep up.

 There are restrictions planned for Aberdeen, Bath, Birmingham, Brighton, Bristol, Dundee, Edinburgh, Glasgow, Leeds, Leicester, London, Norwich, Nottingham and Oxford, with plenty more to follow.
+And while many of these are targeting older, more polluting HGVs, taxis and buses, it’s not a huge stretch to see that once the camera infrastructure is in place it could be expanded to include passenger cars too.
 Cross the Channel and you can add Lyon, Lille, Clermont, Marseilles, Nice, Rouen, and the list goes on for pages, including a slew of cities in Italy, Germany, Ireland, Holland, Belgium, Spain, Bulgaria, Denmark, Finland...

 It’s unlikely to stop there.
-It’s possible that the Euro 4 cut-off won’t last much longer, drawing even more cars into the net – Stockholm has just put in place a Euro 6 low emission zone.
+It’s possible that the Euro 4 cut-off won’t last much longer, drawing even more cars into the net – Stockholm has just put in place a Euro 6 low-emission zone.
 Islington and Hackney have imposed a five-street zone that even bans early hybrids.
-And environmental groups are already gathering their ammunition against electric cars on the basis of road dust and particulate emissions from tyres and brake pads.
-At the opposite end, those older, pre-’80s classics are under threat, too: Oxford City Council is proposing not a low emission zone, but a zero emission zone, and wants to force classic car owners to apply for permits to enter the city.
+And environmental groups are already gathering their ammunition against electric cars on the basis of road dust and particulate emissions from tyres and brakes.
+At the opposite end, those older, pre-’80s classics are under threat, too; Oxford City Council’s proposed zero emission zone will force classic car owners to apply for permits to enter the city.